elsa-workflows/elsa-website/docs/guides-document-approval.md

 using System.Dynamic;
 using System.Net;
 using System.Net.Http;
+using Elsa;
+using Elsa.Activities;
-using Elsa.Activities.ControlFlow;
+using Elsa.Activities.ControlFlow.Activities;
 using Elsa.Activities.Email.Activities;
 using Elsa.Activities.Http.Activities;
-using Elsa.Activities.Primitives;
 using Elsa.Activities.Timers.Activities;
-using Elsa.Activities.Workflows;
+using Elsa.Activities.Workflows.Activities;
 using Elsa.Expressions;
+using Elsa.Scripting.JavaScript;
 using Elsa.Services;
 using Elsa.Services.Models;